 Probably the most popular portion of Google Webmaster Tools is the Search Queries section.
-Here, you will see the top queries that lead people to your website along with number of impressions, clicks, click through rates, and average position in search for those terms.
+Here, you will see the top queries that lead people to your website, along with the number of impressions, clicks, click-through rates, and average position in search for those terms.

 If you click on a keyword, you’ll be shown which pages rank for that keyword, along with details about those pages.

 You can also click on the Top Pages tab to see the pages that get the most impressions and clicks in Google search.
 You can click on the pages to see the keywords associated with them as well.

 This section is particularly useful since Google Analytics adopted their (not provided) keyword for privacy (and paying customers).
 You still don’t get to link your keyword searches to conversions like you would be able to in Google Analytics, but at least you get a better view of your keywords.
 You can also pull this data into your Google Analytics by linking the two accounts together.